atmerritt/temp-da-ce-case-study/01-lesson-plans/3.08_multi_class_logistic_regression/part2_multiclass_cls.md

 can be read in easily with `sklearn`'s built-in function `load_iris()`, which also serves to highlight the collection of datasets that `sklearn` provides access to (these are generally simple and over-used datasets, but they can be a very useful learning tool).

+#### Notes to instructor:
+* For the exploratory data analysis, you can walk the students through creating a histogram and a boxplot for one of the features (in case a refresher on these visualization methods is useful), and then have them explore the rest on their own.
+* The instructor's version of the lab has a complete EDA for your reference.

 ---

 ### Wrap-up discussion